-During the Xposure festival, there will be an opportunity for you to receive a review of your work, an expert opinion, and guidance from one of three industry experts.
-There are only a limited number of slots available for 2019, so to avoid disappointment pre-book your review early.
+During the Xposure festival, there will be an opportunity for you to receive a review of your work, an expert opinion, and guidance from industry experts.
+There are only twelve time-slots available daily so to avoid disappointment pre-book your review early.

 What you need to do…